theopmw/Top-Spots-London/README.md

         * A link to make a reservation at the venue
         * Links to the venue social media accounts and Trip Advisor page
         * Images of the venue
+    * The reservations and social liks are dynamic so if the venue does not have one of them (eg. no Twitter account) it will be hidden on their page, improving the UX.

 ### Contact Page